Guide to Vintage Photography

 For example, since you couldn’t change the ISO, you could adjust the sensitivity in a developing process called pulling or pushing; this created grain.

 Also, different types of developers created different grain.
-For example, non-solvent developers will create sharper and more contrasted photos but they will have more visible grain.
+For example, non-solvent developers will create sharper and more contrasted photos but they will have more visible grain – see our tutorial on how to develop black and white film.

 In short, vintage photography often had a noticeable grain.
 This can be ‘faked’ by adding digital noise in Photoshop or other programs.